kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 systemctl stop iptables-services firewalld
 ```

-**Configure the kubernetes services on the master.**
+**Configure the lmktfy services on the master.**

-* Edit /etc/kubernetes/apiserver to appear as such.
+* Edit /etc/lmktfy/apiserver to appear as such.
 The portal_net IP addresses must be an unused block of addresses, not used anywhere else.
 They do not need to be routed or assigned to anything.

 ```
 # The address on the local server to listen to.
-KUBE_API_ADDRESS="--address=0.0.0.0"
+LMKTFY_API_ADDRESS="--address=0.0.0.0"

 # Comma separated list of nodes in the etcd cluster
-KUBE_ETCD_SERVERS="--etcd_servers=http://fed-master:4001"
+LMKTFY_ETCD_SERVERS="--etcd_servers=http://fed-master:4001"

 # Address range to use for services
-KUBE_SERVICE_ADDRESSES="--portal_net=10.254.0.0/16"
+LMKTFY_SERVICE_ADDRESSES="--portal_net=10.254.0.0/16"

 # Add you own!
-KUBE_API_ARGS=""
+LMKTFY_API_ARGS=""
 ```

 * Start the appropriate services on master:

 ```
-for SERVICES in etcd kube-apiserver kube-controller-manager kube-scheduler; do
+for SERVICES in etcd lmktfy-apiserver lmktfy-controller-manager lmktfy-scheduler; do
 	systemctl restart $SERVICES
 	systemctl enable $SERVICES
 	systemctl status $SERVICES